hugomflavio/actel/cran-comments.md

 * All installed.packages() calls were removed and the respective functions were addapted to work with packageDescription()

+* Examples were included in the documentation of all exported functions.
+Some of these examples were wrapped with \dontrun{}
+to avoid errors due to missing files and/or the need to deploy files outside R's temporary directory without explicit permission.

+* \value fields detailing the nature and content of the output were included for all functions.

 ## Package resubmission (1st revision)